temporalio/cli/temporalcli/commandsmd/commands.md

 Information about the Task Queue can be returned to troubleshoot server issues.

-`temporal task-queue describe --task-queue=MyTaskQueue --task-queue-type="activity"`

 Use the options listed below to modify what this command returns.

+Note that without a `--select-*` option the result for the default Build ID will be returned.
+The default Build ID is the one mentioned in the first unconditional Assignment Rule.
+If there is no default Build ID, the result for the unversioned queue will be returned.

 #### Options

 * `--task-queue`, `-t` (string) - Task queue name.
 Required.
+* `--task-queue-type` (string[]) - Task queue types considered.
+If not specified, all types are reported.
+The current valid queue types are workflow, activity, or nexus.
+* `--select-build-id` (string[]) - Task queue filter based on Build ID.
+* `--select-unversioned` (bool) - Include the unversioned queue.
+* `--select-all-active` (bool) - Include all active versions.
+A version is active if it had new tasks or polls recently.
+* `--report-reachability` (bool) - Display task reachability information.
+* `--legacy-mode` (bool) - Enable a legacy mode for servers that do not support rules-based worker versioning.
+This mode only provides pollers info.
-* `--task-queue-type` (string-enum) - Task Queue type.
+* `--task-queue-type-legacy` (string-enum) - Task Queue type (legacy mode only).
 Options: workflow, activity.
 Default: workflow.
-* `--partitions` (int) - Query for all partitions up to this number (experimental+temporary feature).
+* `--partitions-legacy` (int) - Query for all partitions up to this number (experimental+temporary feature) (legacy mode only).
 Default: 1.

-### temporal task-queue get-build-id-reachability: Retrieves information about the reachability of Build IDs on one or more Task Queues.
+### temporal task-queue get-build-id-reachability: Retrieves information about the reachability of Build IDs on one or more Task Queues (Deprecated).

 This command can tell you whether or not Build IDs may be used for new, existing, or closed workflows.
 Both the '--build-id' and '--task-queue' flags may be specified multiple times.
 If you do not provide a task queue, reachability for the provided Build IDs will be checked against all task queues.